TashaTJ/pawsome-portraits-v4/README.md

 <!-- missing section -->

 ## Initial Concept
 With such compelling visual content from the Artist, I want to create a minimal and sleek monochrome theme to allow the work to shine and not have to compete with the website design.
-The text and image components of the website will be styled with black outlines, to mimic framed portraits.
+I have often refferred back to the [Apple website](https://www.apple.com/uk/) for inspiration.

 <!--link to about page photo wall-->